-SECTION IX - DISCLOSURE
+SUB-SECTION III.6 - DISCLOSURE

 - The TT requests that sufficient information about the potential risks and impacts of the Project is made available by the Borrower in a timely manner, in an accessible place, and in a form and language understandable to project-affected people and other interested parties, as set out in ESS10, so they can provide meaningful input into Project design and mitigation measures. - 2.
 At Concept Decision, the TT discloses, in the concept stage ESRS, information on the type and scope of the proposed Project, its potential risks and impacts, the ESRC, the type of environmental and social assessment to be conducted and information on the provisional timeframe for conduct of the assessment.
-This includes any preliminary information on the identity of stakeholders, and the nature of stakeholder engagement.

-- 3. Before the Bank commences appraisal, the TT discloses the appraisal stage ESRS and any draft documentation disclosed by the Borrower relating to the environmental and social assessment of the Project.
-The draft documentation identifies and considers, in adequate detail, the key environmental and social risks and impacts of the Project.
+This includes any preliminary information on the identity of stakeholders, and the nature of stakeholder engagement. - 3.
+Before the Bank commences appraisal, the TT discloses the appraisal stage ESRS and any draft documentation disclosed by the Borrower relating to the environmental and social assessment of the project.
+The draft documentation identifies and considers, in adequate detail, the key environmental and social risks and impacts of the project.
 It provides accurate and relevant information about such risks and impacts, including a summary of key findings and proposed mitigation measures.
-Where aspects of the draft documentation are to be developed at a later stage, the draft documentation includes an outline of what will be done, including any studies or assessment to be completed, and this will be recorded in the ESCP. - 4.
-Where the ESRC for the Project is High Risk or Substantial Risk, draft documentation may include the instruments that have been identified by the Borrower in accordance with the methods and tools set out in ESS1, Annex 1 and the other ESSs (such as an ESIA, ESMP, ES Audit, ESMF, Resettlement Plan or Indigenous Peoples Plan).
-As relevant, the draft documentation includes the following information: - a. a description of the Project and the proposed Project activities; - b. the rationale for the Project; - c. the key results of the scoping of the Project; - d. the aspects of the Borrower's ES Framework that will be utilized in the Project (including where relevant, the permitting requirements of the Borrower); - e. information regarding the environmental and social baseline, including information on data gaps, the significance of these gaps for decision-making and how these gaps will be addressed; - f. the nature of the potential risks and Impacts of the Project, together with an assessment of their significance; - g. methods of mitigation in line with the mitigation hierarchy; - h. the way in which the impacts of the Project and the implementation of mitigation measures will be monitored. - 5.
-Notwithstanding paragraph 4 above, the AESS may propose, subject to the clearance of the ESSA, that certain studies or mitigation plans are prepared after Board approval.
-The Bank discloses such details in the PAD and the Appraisal ESRS.
-This includes, where possible, the following information: - a. the objectives and proposed content of the relevant documents;
+Where aspects of the draft documentation are to be developed at a later stage, the draft documentation includes an outline of what will be done, including any studies or assessment to be completed, and this will be recorded in the ESCP.

+- 4. Where the ESRC for the project is High Risk or Substantial Risk, draft documentation may include the instruments that have been identified by the Borrower in accordance with the methods and tools set out in ESS1, Annex 1 and the other ESSs (such as an ES Impact Assessment, ES Management Plan, ES Audit, ES Management Framework, Resettlement Plan or Indigenous Peoples Plan).
+As relevant, the draft documentation includes the following information: - a. a description of the Project and the proposed Project activities; - b. the rationale for the Project; - c. the key results of the scoping of the Project; - d. the aspects of the Borrower's ES Framework that will be utilized in the Project (including where relevant, the permitting requirements of the Borrower); - e. information regarding the environmental and social baseline, including information on data gaps, the significance of these gaps for decision-making and how these gaps will be addressed; - f. the nature of the potential risks and impacts of the Project, together with an assessment of their significance; - g. methods of mitigation in line with the mitigation hierarchy; - h. the way in which the impacts of the Project and the implementation of mitigation measures will be monitored. - 5.
+Notwithstanding paragraph 4 above, the AESS may propose, subject to the clearance of the RSA, that certain studies or mitigation plans are prepared after Board approval.
+The Bank discloses such details in the PAD and the Appraisal stage ESRS.
+This includes, where possible, the following information: - a. the objectives and proposed content of the relevant documents; - b. the rationale for the timing of preparation; - c. the institutional responsibility for preparing the documents; - the estimated cost associated with preparation and implementation of the measures and actions proposed by the relevant documents; and - e. the source of funding, the arrangements for preparation and the timing for completing the documents.

-- b. the rationale for the timing of preparation; - c. the institutional responsibility for preparing the documents; - d. the estimated cost associated with preparation and implementation of the measures and actions proposed by the relevant documents; and - e. the source of funding, the arrangements for preparation and the timing for completing the documents. - 6.
-During implemention, the TT discloses any changes to the ESRC and updated or final versions of ES documentation.
+6. During implementation, the TT discloses any changes to the ESRC and updated or final versions of the ESCP and the ES documentation.

-SECTION X - PROJECT DOCUMENTS
+SUB-SECTION III.7 - PROJECT DOCUMENTS